GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Right GMC Savana Insurance
+How to Buy More Affordable GMC Savana Insurance

-- Consumers who want higher liability limits will pay about $510 per year to increase from a minimum limit to higher 250/500 limits
+- Insureds who purchase increased levels of liability coverage will pay around $510 annually to increase from a 30/60 limit to higher 250/500 limits

 Rate Tables and Charts